nagyist/libsrtp/README.md

 describes one stream policy.
 To configure multiple streams, create a session and add additional policies with `srtp_stream_add()`.

 A policy handle is configured with `srtp_policy_set_*` functions.
-At a minimum this includes SSRC selection, profile selection, and key/salt material.
-The profile configures RTP/RTCP crypto policy settings, while the SSRC identify how and where that policy is applied.
+At a minimum, this includes SSRC selection, profile selection, and key/salt material.
+The profile configures RTP/RTCP crypto policy settings, while the SSRC selector identifies how and where that policy is applied.

 --------------------------------------------------------------------------------